obie/redis_props/README.md

 Or install it yourself as:

-    $ gem install redis_properties
+    $ gem install redis_props

 ## Usage

-The `RedisProps` module depends on a `$REDIS_SERVER` variable being set.
-Keys are prefixed with a namespace using `Redis::Namespace` and you end up with a `redis` method usable for operations not built-in to the library.
+The `RedisProps` module depends on `Redis.current` (provided by the `redis` gem) being set.
+Key names and namespaces are generated using a customized version of a 1-file library called `Nest` hat we bundled into this gem.

+To add RedisProps to your models just include `RedisProps` in your ActiveRecord class.

 ```ruby
 class Dog < ActiveRecord::Base